Julius Dresser

-Julius A. Dresser (February 12, 1838 – May 10, 1893) was an early leader in the New Thought movement.
-Along with his wife Annetta, Dresser was the first proponent of the "Quimby System of Mental Treatment of Diseases", named after Phineas Parkhurst Quimby.
+Julius A. Dresser (February 12, 1838 - May 10, 1893) was an early leader in the New Thought movement.
+Along with his wife Annetta, Dresser was the first proponent of the "Quimby System of Mental Treatment of Diseases", named after his mentor Phineas Parkhurst Quimby.
 Julius and Annetta were also the parents of prolific New Thought author Horatio Dresser, who, along with them, led a long-time dispute against Christian Science founder Mary Baker Eddy over whether she used Quimby's teaching unattributed in her writing.

 Biography

 Julius Dresser was born February 12, 1838, in Portland, Maine.
 As a young person he entered Waterville College to become a minister in the Calvinistic Baptist Church.
 In 1860, while still in college, Dresser became sick and went to see Quimby for his reputed healing power.
 He was healed, and became an advocate of Quimby's practice, which he called the "Quimby System of Mental Treatment of Diseases".

 In 1863, Dresser met Annetta Seabury at Quimby's office.
 They married in 1863.
 Their first son, Horatio, was born in 1866.